arXiv/arxiv-filemanager/_sources/architecture.rst.txt

 Domain
 ------
-The core concept of the file management service is the :class:`.UploadWorkspace`, which represents a collection of files (e.g. what would be used as the source package for a submission and/or compilation), along with attendant logs, metadata, and other ephemera used to track the state and disposition of the workspace.
-The workspace contains :class:`.UploadedFile` instances, which are organized into source files, ancillary files, etc using a :class:`.FileIndex`.
+The core concept of the file management service is the :class:`.Workspace`, which represents a collection of files (e.g. what would be used as the source package for a submission and/or compilation), along with attendant logs, metadata, and other ephemera used to track the state and disposition of the workspace.
+The workspace contains :class:`.UserFile` instances, which are organized into source files, ancillary files, etc using a :class:`.FileIndex`.